-- To strengthen collaboration for malaria elimination in Africa.
+- To strengthen collaboration for malaria eradication in Nigeria and Africa.

-- To establish and support Academic Research Grant for malaria vaccine development.
+- To invest in and support the efforts of malaria vaccine development.

 - To mobilize communities and stakeholders to take ownership of the programme and its activities.

-- To accelerate sub-regional approach that will allow all the countries in the continent to achieve their malaria elimination goals, thus paving the way towards a malaria-free Africa.
+- To accelerate sub-regional approach that will allow all the countries in the continent to achieve their malaria eradication goals, thus paving the way towards a malaria-free Africa.